Gusto Review: Is It Right for Your Business?

 Many reviewers said it has an intuitive and user-friendly interface that helps simplify payroll, tax filings, and onboarding processes.
 They also like that it is easy to set up and has payroll plans that provide the best value for money, given the wealth of features included in each package.

 However, there are mixed reviews about its customer support.
-While many users mentioned that they received excellent service, several others are unhappy with Gusto’s customer support, mainly because of long wait times and some reps that aren’t always responsive.
+While many users mentioned that they received excellent service, several others are unhappy with the support provided by the Gusto payroll customer service team, mainly because of long wait times and some reps that aren’t always responsive.
+A few Gusto small business users also complained about its limited customization options and having experienced software glitches (like being logged out of the software) from time to time.

 ---|---|